This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 PRODUCED ON ASSIGNMENT WITH LONELY PLANET + THREE UK

 I watched as he set off to climb to the top of Uluru.
-He wasn’t oblivious to the objections of the Mutitjulu community who were the traditional owners of the land, he just simply didn’t care.
+He wasn’t oblivious to the objections of the Mutitjulu community, the traditional owners of the land; he just simply didn’t care.

 In a country with such a fascinating, complex and sometimes difficult history, I’ve always wanted to learn more about Aboriginal culture and the Indigenous people of mainland Australia and the Torres Strait Islanders.

-Learning from a book is one thing, but spending time with a local and understand their perspective is far more valuable.
+Learning from a book is one thing, but spending time with a local and understanding their perspective is far more valuable.

-Home stays in Cambodia or staying in the hills of Peru may seem the more likely places for ‘cultral immersion’, but here in Port Douglas, I had the opportunity to do just that.
-Two years on from watching a man climbing over to what many of us is just a big desert rock, I was able to learn first hand about the native people of one of my favourite regions of Australia, Port Douglas, home of the Kuku Yalanji.
+Homestays in Cambodia or staying in the hills of Peru may seem the more likely places for ‘cultural immersion’, but here in Port Douglas, I had the opportunity to do just that.
+Two years on, from watching a man climbing over to what many of us is just a big desert rock, I was able to learn first-hand about the native people of one of my favourite regions of Australia, Port Douglas, home of the Kuku Yalanji.